ConSol-Monitoring/apache_mod_prometheus_status/README.md

 mod_prometheus_status is a [Prometheus](https://prometheus.io/) white box exporter for [Apache HTTPD](https://httpd.apache.org/) metrics similar to mod_status.

 The exporter is a loadable Apache module and serves metrics directly via the apache webserver.
 It comes with dynamic and flexible labeling, see the example configuration below.

+## How it works
+Since prometheus exporter are usually bound to a single process and the apache webserver is a multiprocess daemon, this module starts a metrics collector in the parent httpd process.

+Upon start the main collector creates the prometheus client library registry based on the `PrometheusStatusLabelNames`.
+It then opens a unix socket to receive the metrics updates from the child workers.

+On each request, the client worker sends its metrics based on `PrometheusStatusLabelValues`, which utilizes Apaches LogFormat, to the metrics collector.

-## Requirements
+## Build Requirements

   - gcc compiler to build (4.9 or newer)
     - apache header files